LucasZapico/palace-v1..0.0/content/development/algorithms/data-structures.md

 >
 > #### Top Level Take Aways
 >
 > -   If you can clearly define a data-structure.
-That is define its size, type, etc, then our program will be more efficient.
+That is define its size, type, etc, then a program will be more efficient.

-## Data Structure Summary of Strength and Weaknesses
+### Data Structure Summary of Strength and Weaknesses

-### Arrays
+#### Arrays

 **Strengths**